mjordan/larkm/README.md

 * log requests for ARK resolution
 * support multiple NAANs (organizations)

-ARK resolution is provided via requests to larkm's host followed by an ARK (e.g. `https://myhost.net/ark:12345/s1f4eca6e0a8ab`) and the other operations are provided through standard REST requests to larkm's management endpoint (`/larkm`).
+ARK resolution is provided via requests to larkm's host followed by an ARK (e.g. `https://myhost.net/ark:12345/s1f4eca6e0a8ab`).
+Other operations are provided through standard REST requests to larkm's management endpoint (`/larkm`).
 This REST interface allows creating, persisting, updating, and deleting ARKs, and can expose a subset of larkm's configuration data to trusted clients.
 Access to the REST endpoints can be controlled by registering the IP addresses of trused clients and using API keys, as explained in the "Configuration" section below.
 Even though larkm is designed to be REST-first, a [simple GUI application](https://github.com/mjordan/larkm_manager) for managing ARKs in larkm is under development.

 larkm is considered "lightweight" because it supports only a subset of ARK functionality, focusing on providing ways to manage ARKs locally and on using ARKs as persistent, resolvable identifiers.
 ARK features such as suffix passthrough and ARK qualifiers are currently out of scope.

 ## Requirements

 * Python 3.10+
-* sqlite3
+* sqlite3 (bundled with Python)
 * [FastAPI](https://fastapi.tiangolo.com/)
 * [Uvicorn](https://www.uvicorn.org/) or some other ASGI web server
 * [Whoosh](https://pypi.org/project/Whoosh/) for fulltext indexing of metadata